dunkbing/expense/README.md

 ## License

-Expense.fyi is an open source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Quanlychitieu.fun is an open source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/gokulkrishh/quanlychitieu.fun/blob/main/LICENSE).